Diego López (Spanish footballer, born 1981): Villarreal

-In late June 2007, López signed for Villarreal CF for a reported fee of €6 million, and started the season as second choice to Uruguayan Sebastián Viera but, after a string of fine performances – he played in the Copa del Rey and the UEFA Cup – he was picked for the first team, finishing the season with 21 matches.
+In late June 2007, López signed with Villarreal CF for a reported fee of €6 million, and started the season as second choice to Uruguayan Sebastián Viera but, after a string of fine performances – he played in the Copa del Rey and the UEFA Cup – he was picked for the first team, finishing the season with 21 matches.

 López was ever-present in 2008–09, playing every minute and helping Villarreal finish fifth in the league.
 The following campaign was similar, but the team could only finish seventh, out of the European places.
 However, as fifth-placed RCD Mallorca were expelled from European competition due to bankruptcy, the Valencians took their place in the qualifying rounds of the UEFA Europa League.

 López featured in every league game except one in 2011–12, being given his marching orders against Sevilla FC in a 2–2 home draw in the second round.
 The Yellow Submarine were eventually relegated after twelve years, with the player conceding 50 goals.
 His 121 consecutive top-flight games set a 21st-century record in the league, which was broken by Iñaki Williams in 2019.